BestTimesToVisit.com Logo

 transport

-Skip the pricey private tours from Naples and take the Circumvesuviana train instead.
-It's a local commuter train, so it's super affordable and gets you directly to the Pompeii Scavi station, which is the main entrance.
-Just be mindful of your belongings, as it can get crowded.
+Skip the pricey private transfers from Naples and hop on the Circumvesuviana train.
+It's a local commuter line, so it's super affordable and drops you right at the 'Pompei Scavi - Villa dei Misteri' station, which is the main entrance to the ruins.
+Just be mindful of your belongings as it can get crowded.

 packing